My Honest Self Publishing Launchpad Review

 Yes.
 Mark Dawson, the creator of Self Publishing Launchpad has sold over 4 million books.
 Mark teaches what he has done himself.

 How much does Self Publishing Launchpad cost?

-Explore extra resources including the podcast and free books under the Resources tab.
+Or, explore the website which has extra resources including the podcast, blog, and free books under the Resources tab.